-Where applicable, italicized text is used to provide definitions or describe the underlying philosophy of the requirements in that section.
-These statements are not program requirements and are therefore not citable.
+Where applicable, text in italics describes the underlying philosophy of the requirements in that section.
+These philosophic statements are not program requirements and are therefore not citable.

 Background and Intent: These fellowship requirements reflect the fact that these learners have already completed the first phase of graduate medical education.
 Thus, the Common Program Requirements (One-Year Fellowship) are intended to explain the differences.